grant-dennison/my-wiki/code/projects/thy/playground.md

 Or I could allow module-mode code to be exported to some non-module-mode code that could be more easily shared.

+New idea: Use pushState/popState state to keep tab permanence.
+Add share button to put in URL.
+Remove from URL (and put in invisible state) on load.

 ## User Input

 With Thy having a significant design focus on newbie-friendliness,